boringspace/GivingChain/README.md

 - Implement functionality for automatically setting donations on deposits, withdrawals and or transfers (mainly in the frontend).
 - Implement functionality for charities to withdraw funds to the Ethereum blockchain once a threshold is reached.

+## Local Boot

+In order to get booted:
+- first follow the instructions in dApp/contracts/README.md to deploy the contracts.
+- then, follow the instructions in dApp/frontend/README.md to run the frontend.